ConflictingTheories/ConflictingTheories/_sites/kyledm.ca/content/posts/20210322T091212_SquaringTheCircle.md

 7. Now rotate and repeat the steps from the next corner of the inscribed square (B) continuing counter clockwise.
 This will form your square of equal area to the circle once all the lines are finished.
 The next edge is F and C fyi

 ---

+If you have R = P you will not have Pi, you will resolve to $3R^2$.
+P is a trancendental number that is a relationship between Pi and Sqrt(2).

+---